 Further information...

-Our Adobe PDF file icon 24x242020 Annual Water Outlook outlines the key water security information for all towns and rural pipeline customers supplied by us.
+Our 2024 Annual Water Outlook outlines the key water security information for all towns and rural pipeline customers supplied by us.
 An outlook for licenced surface water diverters and licenced groundwater users is also provided.
+A full listing of towns, rural pipelines and their supply sources can be found here.

 Information about our environmental management, sustainability and water resource plans and strategies.